RasaHQ/rasa/docs/core/policies.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``AugmentedMemoizationPolicy`` remembers examples from training stories for up to ``max_history`` turns.
-It has a forgetting mechanism that will forget a certain amount of steps in the conversation history and try to find a match in your stories with the reduced history.
+The ``AugmentedMemoizationPolicy`` remembers examples from training stories for up to ``max_history`` turns, just like the ``MemoizationPolicy``.
+Additionally, it has a forgetting mechanism that will forget a certain amount of steps in the conversation history and try to find a match in your stories with the reduced history.
 It predicts the next action with confidence ``1.0`` if a match is found, otherwise it predicts ``None`` with confidence ``0.0``.

 .. note::

-  If it is needed to recall turns from training dialogues where some slots might not be set during prediction time, add relevant stories without such slots to training data, e.g. reminder stories.
-Since slots that are set some time in the past are preserved in all future feature vectors until they are set to None, this policy has a capability to recall the turns up to ``max_history`` from training stories during prediction even if additional slots were filled in the past for current dialogue.
+  If you have dialogues where some slots that are set during prediction time might not be set in training stories (e.g. in training stories starting with a reminder not all previous slots are set), make sure to add the relevant stories without slots to your training data as well.

 .. _fallback-policy: